alyssaxuu/ecosnap/README.md

 Recycle your plastic better with Artificial Intelligence ♻️

 EcoSnap tells you what, how, and where to recycle your items from a simple picture using Artificial Intelligence.
 You just take a picture of a plastic resin code, and it tells you how and where to recycle the item based on your location.
-We built this product in a week for Ben's Bites Hackathon.
-[Vote for us](https://bens-bites.upvoty.com/b/hackathon/ecosnap-recycle-your-plastic-better-with-artificial-intelligence)!
+We built this product in a week for [Ben's Bites Hackathon](https://bens-bites.upvoty.com/b/hackathon/ecosnap-recycle-your-plastic-better-with-artificial-intelligence).

 👉 [Try it now - it's free with no sign in needed](ecosnap.vercel.app)